maksverver/Conhexion/README.txt

-This app implements a puzzle that was originally conceived by Martin Medema, and titled "The China Labyrinth": http://www.mindsports.nl/index.php/puzzles/tilings/china-labyrinth/
+Conhexion is a tiling puzzle that was originally conceived by Martin Medema, who called it "The China Labyrinth": http://www.mindsports.nl/index.php/puzzles/tilings/china-labyrinth/

+I released this app under a different name to avoid spoiling the solution, and because I thought the original name was not very fitting: the puzzle is not Chinese and does not involve constructing a labyrinth (though with some imagination solutions could be said to resemble the Great Wall of China).

-The goal is to mark 64 fields on a hexagonal grid, so that each marked field differs from the others in terms of which marked fields are adjacent.
-(This matches the notion of "transcendental solutions" on the page above.)
+The goal is to mark 64 fields on a hexagonal grid, so that each marked field differs from the others in terms of which adjacent fields are marked too.
+(This matches the notion of "transcendental solutions" on the MindSports page.)

 This app presents the puzzle in a slightly different way: